karthikk1993/MEAN/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Also run node server.js from path src\app\server\service.js for api functionality have a Mongo DB connection and create your own DB and collection with respective schema as in src\app\server\user\user.js.
+Running Mongo DB
+1.open command propmpt
+2.Navigate to the mongo db path and run 'mongod.exe --dbpath D:/data'

 ## Code scaffolding